-Lest we take it for granted, remember: The Affordable Care Act (ACA) has been a game changer for women.
+By expanding health coverage and access to birth control to millions, Affordable Care Act (ACA) has been a game changer for women.

 Before the ACA, millions of women were denied coverage because of so-called “pre-existing conditions” like breast cancer, pregnancy, or domestic abuse; some were forced to pay more for insurance just because they were women; and some were only allowed limited plans that excluded coverage for any health concerns they already had.

-What Obamacare Has Meant for Women
+What the ACA Has Meant for Women

 In fact, before the ACA’s birth control benefit went into effect, contraception accounted for 30% to 44% of women’s out-of-pocket health care costs.